The History of St. Mary’s

 Following his graduation from Dublin, Peter Thorogood was appointed to the British School of Milan, eventually becoming its Vice-Principal.
 He also managed to make time for continuing his studies in piano and composition.
 He travelled extensively through Europe and the Middle East, and taught in Germany, Israel, Poland and Greece as visiting lecturer with the British Council.

 Peter Thorogood has been Radio Talks Critic for the BBC magazine, The Listener, published three collections of his own poetry, and delivered a number of papers on his researches into the life and work of Thomas Hood.
-He has given many recitals of music and poetry, including his own compositions, in and around London, but since 1984 he has devoted his energy to the restoration of St. Mary’s, where the Music Room has proved to be the perfect setting for his successful series of concerts and recitals
+He has given many recitals of music and poetry, including his own compositions, in and around London.
+Since 1984 he has devoted his energy to the restoration of St. Mary’s, where the Music Room has proved to be the perfect setting for his successful series of concerts and recitals.
+He has still found time in the last few years to complete and publish two important new books.
+One about the Theatre Royal Drury Lane, and the other about Thomas Hood, one of his life long passions.